 In a 2016 Voice of the Appraiser study by Valuation Review, 44% of appraisers listed low fees as the largest concern for their profession.
-A higher license level gives you an advantage in the local marketplace, and offers greater control over your fees and more stability in your work.
+A higher license level gives you an advantage in the local marketplace.
+Plus, it provides you with greater control over your fees and more stability in your work.

 3. Uncover opportunities and niches

-The education process you’ll go through while upgrading exposes you to new ideas, methods, and assignments you haven’t had the opportunity to master.
+The education process you’ll go through while upgrading will expose you to new ideas, methods, and assignments you haven’t had the opportunity to master.

 Did you know?
 In many states, your education hours toward becoming a certified general appraiser also count toward your continuing education (CE) credits.

 Some advanced issues you will learn about in the upgrade process include: